 |Consonant Blends||are a set of two or three consonant letters that when pronounced, retain their sound|

 |Syllables||are phonological building blocks of words|

-Although phonics plays a major role in the primary grades, increasingly complex phonetic patterns keep activities for phonics instruction relevant throughout elementary school and even into middle school.
+Although phonics plays a major role in the primary grades, increasingly complex phonetic patterns keep in-class and online activities for phonics instruction relevant throughout elementary school and even into middle school.
 Students with strong phonological awareness are better able to understand words and their patterns, and how to apply this knowledge of letters and sounds to decode and encode increasingly complicated words.
 Our phonetic word lists and phonics practice games are here to help teachers improve students skills while making learning fun!

 Students learn how to read and spell words through repeated instruction in phonics and spelling patterns.
 Phonics practice games can help increase retention of these skills in a fun, engaging way.